atomjoy/laravel-google-login/README.md

-# Google Login with Laravel and Socialite
+# Google and Github Login with Laravel Socialite

-How to add Google login using Socialite in Laravel with One Tap.
+How to add Google and Github login using Socialite in Laravel.
 Google One Tap with Vue and Laravel Socialite.

 composer require laravel/socialite